InsForge — What is it?

 Quick Start

-To get started with InsForge, clone the repository, set up the environment variables, and run the Docker Compose command.
-For cloud-hosted setups, visit insforge.dev for a pre-configured environment.
-For self-hosted, use Docker Compose to start the local instance.
+To get started with InsForge, clone the repository, set up a `.env` file, and run `docker compose -f docker-compose.prod.yml up`.
+For cloud-hosted setups, visit [insforge.dev](https://insforge.dev) for a quick setup.

 Source: README Installation/Quick Start